Freedom Fighter Support

 History of .30-30 Winchester Ammunition

-In 1895, Winchester introduced the .30 Winchester Smokeless, with the head stamp .30 W.C.F.
-(Winchester Center Fire) in 1895.
-Soon after it was introduced, Marlin Firearms Company, in collaboration with Union Metallic Cartridge Company (now Remington) introduced their own version of the cartridge.
-They decided to use the common method of identifying the ammunition of the time by listing the caliber followed by the powder charge weight, thus the designation .30-30, or a .30 caliber bullet with a 30 grain powder charge.
+Winchester, in 1895, introduced their .30 Winchester Smokeless cartridge, with the head stamp ".30 W.C.F."
+(Winchester Center Fire).
+Soon after Winchester introduced the cartridge, the Marlin Firearms Company, collaborating with the Union Metallic Cartridge Company (Remington), released the cartridge in their own version.
+They followed the common contemporary method of ammunition identification by listing the caliber first and the powder charge weight second.
+The result was the designation ".30-30" meaning a .30 caliber bullet and a powder charge of 30 grains.

-The .30-30 has been offered in several types of guns.
-The most popular is without question, is the lever action.
-The Winchester Model 94 and the Marlin Model 336 are two fine examples of long lasting, high quality .30-30 lever action rifles.
-The .30-30 has also been offered in pump action (Savage Model 170C) and the bolt action (Savage Model 340).
-It is also available as a single shot pistol from Thompson Center, and a semi-custom revolver from Magnum Research in a model of their BFR revolver.
-Regardless of the firearm chosen, the .30-30 has been and still is a great choice for any medium sized game.
-Many hunters appreciate the mild recoil of this potent cartridge, while others like the compact rifles that are chambered in this caliber as they are light and easy to maneuver in brush country.
-Whatever the reason, the .30-30 is a cartridge that will most likely be in use for another 100 years.
+The .30-30 has been chambered in several different types of guns.
+Without question, the lever action is the most popular.
+The Winchester Model 94 as well as the Marlin Model 336 are two famous examples of high quality, long lasting .30-30 lever action rifles.
+Savage Arms offered the .30-30 with a pump action, their Model 170C, and with a bolt action, their Model 340.
+Thompson Center chambers .30-30 in a single shot pistol, and Magnum Research sells a semi-custom revolver based on their BFR revolver.
+Independent of the chosen firearm, the .30-30 was and remains a great cartridge for hunting any game of medium size.
+Many hunters are appreciative of the mild recoil from this potent cartridge, as well as the compact rifles which have been chambered for this caliber since they are lightweight and simple to maneuver in country with heavy brush.
+For many reasons, the .30-30 cartridge will likely be used for 100 more years.